 Another favourite spot is the new Surrey City Centre Library.
 In 2018, this library made it to the top 18 most striking libraries on the planet.
 The Library is so bright and beautiful I love taking headshots around the building along with the new Surrey City Hall which has so many events throughout the year.

 For shopping, my go-to is Central City Shopping Centre, formally known as Surrey Place Mall.
 It’s one of the more spacious malls with intricate wood beams across the ceiling.
 Winners, Walmart, amazing dim sum, Central City Brew Pub, a passport office… It truly is a one-stop shop.

 Holland Park, which is known as the “Central Park” of Surrey City Centre.
 Its large green space and design make it a great place to take a nice stroll, have a picnic and during the warmer months attend concerts and outdoor movies.
 Fusion Festival, Movies Under the Stars, and FVDED in The Park are just some of the amazing events happening this summer.

 You must travel a lot for your photography business, what are your favourite hotel features when you are working on the road?

 With all the craziness of working on the road, relaxation breaks are definitely needed.
 I love when you can catch a little R&R at the hotel hot tub or pool.
 Civic Hotel’s outdoor pool deck overlooks Civic Plaza and downtown Surrey City Centre.
 On a sunny day, it would be the perfect spot to read and soak up some rays.

 Business travel is very different than leisure travel.
 I find a healthy body helps to fuel a healthy mind.
 I like having the option to work out while on the road so I can keep a consistent routine.

-Thanks for your time Ally, we are so excited to see where your business goes, and to hopefully see you poolside soon!
+Thanks for your time Ally, we are so excited to see where your business goes, and to see you poolside at Civic Hotel soon!